peerlibrary/meteor-related/README.md

 --------------

 Along with existing properties and methods, `this` inside `Meteor.publish` callback now has `related` method available.
-Method excepts:
+Method accepts:

- * a callback, a new publish callback which will get as arguments results of your queries
+ * a callback – a new publish callback which will get as arguments results of your queries
- * one or more quries which will run and their results will be passed to a callback as arguments
+ * one or more query cursors which should each return at most one document at any given moment;
+ documents returned from query cursors will then be passed to the callback reactively, every time any of them changes callback will be rerun

 Example
 -------